osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ### Dependencies

-By adding the following dependencies inside the `<dependencies>` section of the file `rest-app/pom.xml`, we added the necessary Capabilities to the `rest-app`'s respository.
+By adding the following dependencies inside the `<dependencies>` section of the file `rest-app/pom.xml`, we added the necessary Capabilities to the `rest-app`'s repository.

 {% highlight xml %}
 <dependency>